The Auto Industry’s Best Kept Secret REVEALED!

 Not All Synthetics Are Created Equal:

 Beware!
 Not all synthetics are created equal.
 There are wide differences in quality and protection provided by the various synthetics.
-Additionally, MOST synthetics on the shelves are 100% synthetic.
+Additionally, MOST synthetics on the shelves are NOT 100% synthetic.
 Many are partial synthetics marketed under the perception of full synthetics to the unsuspecting consumer.
-Or they are hydrocracked oils such as Castrol Syntec, for example, which is a hydroisomerized petroleum oil marketed in disguise as a synthetic.
+Or they are hydrocracked oils (Group III) such as Castrol Syntec, for example, which is a hydroisomerized petroleum oil marketed in disguise as a synthetic.
 There are no PAO (polyalphaolefin, or Group IV) synthetic molecules in Castrol Syntec, yet because of legal finagling with the definition of synthesized motor oils they can legally be called synthetic in the United States since 1999 (but other countries still consider this deception to be labeling fraud).
 Basically, they changed the definition of a synthetic to fit their process of highly refining a petroleum base oil, called hydrocracking, and fought with Mobil and the National Advertising Council to loosen the definition of a synthetic.

 With Mineral-Based Oil Your Engine is Not As Well Protected During One of The Most Critical Times: Engine Start-Up: